guan4tou2/Lnadlse/README.md

 cd Machines
 make
 ```
+After installed,use `make setbeat` to install packetbeat on targeter.
 It will build attack-and-defense-environment by default.Attacker is **kali(GUI)**,Targeter is **httpd** with packetbeat.
 You can change machines by make.py.
 Use `python3 make.py -h` to see what machines can used.